Project stakeholder

-Project stakeholders are persons or entities who have an interest in a given project.
-According to the Project Management Institute (PMI), the term project stakeholder refers to "an individual, group, or organization, who may affect, be affected by, or perceive itself to be affected by a decision, activity, or outcome of a project".
+Project stakeholders are persons or entities who have an interest in a specific project.
+According to the Project Management Institute (PMI), the term project stakeholder refers to "an individual, group, or organization, who may affect, be affected by, or perceive itself to be affected by a decision, activity, or outcome of a project, program, or portfolio.
 ISO 21500 uses a similar definition.

+Types of stakeholders

 Stakeholders may be located inside or outside an organization, including: